jbrechtel/blog/_posts/2013-02-23-sbt-is-not-usable.markdown

 * Operator abuse
 * Very different from other build tools

 Throughout this past week I kept thinking that, while I appreciate the elegance of SBT's core concepts, I feel like SBT requires more attention (at least in the early stages) than I'm used to with a build tool.
-With tools like Rake, you can often just grab a few examples and go.
+With tools like Rake, a few examples are usually enough to get started.
 Need to write a task that depends on two other tasks with Rake?
 No problem.
 Need to extend what another task already does?
 Copy and paste.

 With SBT, that approach only works for the most trivial of tasks.